ZhengXic0830/ZhengXic0830/README.md

 - 👋 Hi, I’m @ZhengXic0830
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning code and design
-- 💞️ I’m looking to collaborate on 우왁굳
 - 📫 How to reach me just chat to me

 <!---